seancdavis/seancdavis-com/www/src/blog/posts/2016-02-22-add-rake-to-any-project.md

 ---
 title: Add Rake To Any Project
 description: Rake is an awesome tool.
 You may want to use it in a non-Ruby project or a project that isn't configured for it.
 tags:
   - rake
   - ruby
+image: /blog/default/default-green-01.png
 ---

 [Rake](https://github.com/ruby/rake) is a really powerful tool for automating any type of task.
 It can come in handy even in a project that doesn't have it installed.
 Heck, you can even use it in a non-ruby project if you want.